Hiking & Running Trails in the Twin Cities

 Scott County (South-Southwest)

-Scott County has three regional parks, two of which have a small networks of trails for foot traffic.
+Of the Twin Cities area counties, Scott County is the most rural.
+It has three regional parks, two of which have a small network of trails for foot traffic.
 It also hosts part of the Minnesota Valley State Trail, which includes many miles of unpaved trails.

 Head over to Hiking & Running Trails in Scott County